 It’s important to have the document drafted by a Wills & Estates lawyer because it takes a lot of knowledge about estate law in Alberta, especially if the estate includes high value assets.

 Test your understanding of estate planning and administration in Alberta by taking the Quiz on the right side of this page.

 Speak with top Wills & Estates lawyer Jonathan Healey before you draft a new Will or update an existing Will

 Not sure how to find an Edmonton estate lawyer who offers reasonable legal fees?
-Request a no-obligation introductory consultation with Jonathan Healey, a trusted provider of estate administration and planning legal advice.
+Request a FREE, no-obligation introductory consultation with Jonathan Healey, a trusted provider of estate administration and planning legal advice.
 He has many years of experience drafting Wills and Powers of Attorney for a wide variety of individuals, including people with high net worth and complicated estates.
 He can also help if you need to have your Will reviewed and updated, something that should happen about every five years or whenever your personal situation changes dramatically.